jaxtisapia/blogstix/README.md

 # Projects To-Do
 These Todos are prioritised by arrangement and precedence

-- [] Include Test Coverage istanbul to project when at least few backend classes are stable

 - [] Design and include links for miniature mock-ups to be used for the project

 - [] Implement mock-ups in the following order: